-- Stay active – I’ll share a quote from another article of mine I haven’t yet published here.
-It’s about the brain and how to take care of it.
-I think it fits perfectly here: “Every single workout that you have will immediately cause the neurotransmitters’ levels – dopamine, noradrenaline, serotonin – to rise.
+Stay active: "Every single workout that you have will immediately cause the neurotransmitters’ levels – dopamine, noradrenaline, serotonin – to rise.
 This is your first added value – a recipe for a better mood right there.
-You’re also getting a better focus that will last – as Wendy Suzuki – the world-renowned neuroscientist – claims – for more than 2 hours.
+You’re also getting a better focus that will last" - claims Wendy Suzuki – the world-renowned neuroscientist.
 And that’s just the short span of it.
-Because according to neuroscience, you will also have long-term effects on your ‘good mood’ neurotransmitters (“The Big 3″ – dopamine, noradrenaline, serotonin).
+Because according to neuroscience, you will also have long-term effects on your ‘good mood’ neurotransmitters (“The Big 3" – dopamine, noradrenaline, serotonin).
 And we are talking about one half an hour workout only!
 The same workout will also make your reaction time better.
 Suzuki says that exercise changes your brain’s anatomy, physiology, and function.”

-- Sleep well – Sleep may influence your mood.
+Sleep well – Sleep may influence your mood.
 It’s a fact.
-What’s more, lack of sleep WILL affect your mood for sure.
+What’s more, lack of sleep WILL affect your mood.
 “Sleep deprivation weakens the prefrontal cortex’s (where most of our reasoning is done) ability to control the amygdala (responsible for processing emotions), making it difficult to process and cope with emotions.
 When the brain is deprived of adequate sleep, it also struggles to concentrate and regulate growth and appetite.
 Sleep deprivation can have a profound effect on both the emotional and cognitive functioning of the brain.
 This results in bad moods, negative thinking, decreased empathy, and poor impulse control.”
 More about it HERE.